nfsi-canada/OBSW2025/TUTORIAL1/local_data.md

 client = Client('IRIS')
 ```

-In `ObsPy`, one can either specify a key string that points to a public archive or use the corresponding URL.
+In ObsPy, one can either specify a key string that points to a public archive or use the corresponding URL.
 For instance, the two "clients" below are identical and point to the same archive:

 ```
 client1 = Client('GEONET')